GuillaumeFavelier/blockbuilder/README.md

 ```

 Although both `PyQt5` and `PySide2` are supported, BlockBuilder does not install
 Python bindings for Qt by default.
-One of the these two packages should be installed
+At least one of these two packages should be installed
 but this choice is made by the user.
-Take a look at [dependencies section](#dependencies)
+Take a look at the [dependencies section](#dependencies)
 to see the tested versions.

 ### Get the latest code